 26. Limit URL lengths of your posts

 Long post titles shouldn’t be avoided, long URLs for your posts should.
 You can use a shortened version of your post title (if it’s too long) for the post permalink.
-I don’t consider inclusion of up to 10-15 words in post permalinks a problem but if you include more words, it’s bad for a few reasons.
+I don’t consider the inclusion of up to 10-15 words in post permalinks a problem but if you include more words, it’s bad for a few reasons.
 First of all, very long URLs are harder for people to memorize, so that can affect the no. of direct visitors.
 Long URLs look bad and create a poor ‘first-impression’ among your potential readers.
 There have been talks on the topic that Google and other search engines don’t like too long URLs.
 They prefer short to medium-sized descriptive URLs instead.
 Plus, very long URLs don’t completely appear in SERPs.
 Lastly, as search engines are focusing on user-experience on websites more than anything else these days and are using more user-based data than ever while ranking webpages, it’s probably better to limit the URL lengths of your blog, as preferred by your readers.

 27. Improve your content to improve user experience

 Google has been deeply focusing on content quality for the last few years.
 Algorithm updates such as Google Panda and Google Penguin have hit low-quality content farms hard.
-People cannot use the “post crap, build links” strategy that they successfully used in back in 2004.
+People cannot use the “post crap, build links” strategy that they successfully used back in 2004.
 The best way to impress Google is to produce unique, well thought out content that your readers will love.
 Think about search engine traffic only when you actually have great content on your site.

 Google now uses a variety of techniques to determine if the users are loving the content on your site or not.
-These include social signals, on-site user-activity, bounce rate of a page etc. So even if you manage to rank a not-so-useful page of your site high for a set of keywords, be certain that it won’t take search engines long time to know that people aren’t loving that content on your site and your rankings will get a blow as a result of negative user metrics.
+These include social signals, on-site user-activity, the bounce rate of a page, etc. So even if you manage to rank a not-so-useful page of your site high for a set of keywords, be certain that it won’t take search engines a long time to know that people aren’t loving that content on your site and your rankings will get a blow as a result of negative user metrics.

 28. Implement the rel=”author” tag on your blog

-Statistics show that you can get as much as an 150% increase in organic traffic if you implement the rel=”author” markup in your blog.
+Statistics show that you can get as much as a 150% increase in organic traffic if you implement the rel=”author” markup in your blog.
 The article that I’ve linked to will also help you set up Google+ authorship on your own blog.
 There are two basic advantages of using Google Authorship Markup on your blog:

 - Nice Google+ photos make your website entries in the SERPs more interesting and promising than the rest and improve user click-through-rate (CTR).

 - The authorship markup helps search engines to understand that a post is written by you.
 In SERPs, it includes a link to your Google+ profile.
-Now, if you consistently write awesome content that users love to read, you’ll slowly gain reputation in the eyes of Google as a reputable and authoritative writer.
+Now, if you consistently write awesome content that users love to read, you’ll slowly gain a reputation in the eyes of Google as a reputable and authoritative writer.
 This is often called Google AuthorRank.
 Now once you’ve gained your reputation writing quality content, it won’t matter in which site you post, your content will automatically get an edge in SERPs as long as the Google Authorship Markup is working fine.